 Sudden Oak Death In Port Orford Webinar Series

-This two part webinar series is focused on the Sudden Oak Death infestation in Port Orford.
-Join Oregon State University Extension, Oregon Department of Forestry, and other partners to learn more about the Sudden Oak Death infestation in Port Orford.
-Participants will learn what Sudden Oak Death is, how it spreads, symptoms to watch out for, the treatment approach, sampling and detection strategies, current research, citizen science opportunities and funding opportunities.
+This two part webinar series focused on the Sudden Oak Death infestation in Port Orford.
+Oregon State University Extension, Oregon Department of Forestry, and other partners presented information about the Sudden Oak Death infestation in Port Orford.
+Participants learned what Sudden Oak Death is, how it spreads, symptoms to watch out for, the treatment approach, sampling and detection strategies, current research, citizen science opportunities and funding opportunities.
 Did you miss the webinars?
 No problem!
 The recordings are located below.

 Webinar Session 1: Tuesday.
 September 14 (4:00 – 5:30 pm).
 In session 1 we will provide a general Sudden Oak Death background (what it is, how it spreads, symptoms), treatment approach, what can folks do?
 NRCS cost share information